Proverbs 31:10-31 The Key Verse is Verse 30

 C. The woman that fears God will be praised.
 Both by God and among those who know her.
 The virtuous woman was a hard worker.
-She was not lazy, she kept her family and home in order.
+She was not lazy, she kept her job ethic, finances, and family in order.
 And that was a testimony of her love of her family and love of God.

 III.
 THE VIRTUOUS WOMAN IS TRUSTED BY HER HUSBAND.